slucasss/2DEngine/README.md

 ## Features
-- Can display sprites, animations, circles and rectangles
+- Display sprites, animations, circles and rectangles
 - Collision between entities (with different colliders ; rectangle x circle)
 - Realistic physics (gravity and bouncing)
 - Functionnal buttons, sounds mixers

 ## Showcase
-- shows
-   - buttons
+   - Buttons
-   - display
+   - Display
-   - gravity on earth and moon, with different objects
+   - Gravity on earth and moon, with different objects
-   - a little mario game
+   - A short mario game
-- N -> next slide (when there's no button)
+- N -> Next slide (when there's no button)
-- D -> activate gravity (in the second slide)
+- D -> Activate gravity (in the second slide)

 ## Screenshots